tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ```

 As mentioned in the comment above, `"Proceed"` will be printed here.
 At the beginning of the ternary
-operator is the condition to check, `name === "green"`.
+operator is the condition to check, `lightColor === "green"`.
 If it is true, the code directly after
-the question mark is executed.
-If not, the code after the colon (`:`), is executed.
+the question mark (`?`) is executed.
+If not, the code after the colon (`:`) is executed.
 This offers
 a convenient shorthand at times, but be careful not let the code become unreadable.
 It is
-often harder to write code where programmers put ternary operators in ternary operators.
+often harder to read code where programmers put ternary operators in ternary operators.

 ```ts
 const lightColor: string = "green";